LSTM (torch.nn.LSTM

 Bidirectional

-For the case of bidirectional=True the same considerations explained at the beginning of this section should be taken into account.
+the same considerations explained at the beginning of this section should be taken into account.
 Additionally, each cell will approximately duplicate its calculations because one subset of the output is calculated using the forward direction of the input sequence \(x\), and the remaining one uses the reverse input sequence \(x\).
 Please note that each direction of the input sequence will have its own set of weights.
 Finally, both outputs will be concatenated to produce a tensor of size \(\left(L, N, D\times H_{out}\right)\) with \(D=2\) in this case.
-When num_layers > 1, this is also the size of the input size for layers after the first one.
+When num_layers > 1

-The complexity of the first layer when bidirectional=True and bias=True is
+The complexity of the first layer when bidirectional=True

 and when bias=False